softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Starter Code

-To begin building your chess application, you must first following the instructions in the [Getting Started Document](getting-started.md).
+To begin building your chess application, you must first follow the instructions in the [Getting Started Document](getting-started.md).

 This provides you with an IntelliJ project that contains the following three modules.